porsche-design-system/porsche-design-system/packages/components-js/src/components/layout/divider/divider.code.md

 # Divider

 The **Divider component** is used as 'Horizontal Rule' and displays a dividing line.
 The default semantic HTML Element is `<hr>` which means the component is self closing.
-Slotted input between the component tags won't be displayed.
+Slotted content between the component tags won't be displayed.

 ## Default